SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 <br>

 <a name="fruit-bearing" href="#contents" style="font-size:2.1em;">3.
 Christ's Fruit-Bearing Metaphor</a>

+Bearing fruit happens naturally for living trees, both in nature and metaphorically.
+A branch cannot bear fruit by itself (John 15:1-17).
+If a tree was genuinely alive it would bear fruit.
+It's the fruit of the Spirit, not the fruit of human decision (Gal 5:22-23).
+If the fruit isn’t growing the root is dead (Mt 3:8,10; Jn 15:8; Jas 2:17).

+- 🍎 Bearing Fruit Happens Naturally For Living Trees.
+- 🍎 A Branch Cannot Bear Fruit By Itself (John 15:1-17).
+- 🍎 Fruit Of The Spirit Not Of Human Decision (Gal 5:22-23).
+- 🍎 If The Fruit Isn't Growing The Root Is Dead (Mt 3:8,10; Jn 15:8; Jas 2:17).

 <a name="packer-on-works" href="#contents" style="font-size:1.6em;">3.1 Dr. J.I.
 Packer (PhD, University of Oxford) On Resulting Works (Fruits)</a>